-If you are unable to begin the repair of your swimming pool or spa immediately, you should treat your pool or spa as if it is abandoned.
-Untreated and unfiltered pool and spa water can pose health risks from injuries, illnesses, wildlife, and insects such as mosquitos.
+If you are unable to immediately begin the repair of a swimming pool or spa, you should treat the vessel as if it is abandoned.
+Untreated and unfiltered pool and spa water can pose health risks from injuries, illnesses, wildlife and insects such as mosquitos.
 At a minimum, the following steps are recommended:

-1. Drowning is a real danger.
+• Drowning is a real danger.
 Use a temporary safety fence or other approved barrier to block entry to the pool area.
 This prevents small children from wandering into the pool area.
 Additionally, as there will likely be trip hazards around the pool area from fallen trees and other debris, installing a safety fence around the pool area may prevent someone from unintentionally falling into the pool.